ndcbe/controls/Syllabus.md

 #### Project Ideas

 Here are some project ideas, organized by topic.
+Please refine these ideas to fit your groups interest or use these ideas as a starting point to develop your own project.

 **TCLab**.
 Significantly extend one of our TCLab activities, complete on the labs on the website we skipped this year, or make a new mini-lab that applying a method from control, optimization, or estimation to the TCLab hardware.
 For example:
 * Fit a [four state model](./tclab/03.06-Four-State-Model.ipynb) that considers the interactions between the two heater/sensor assemblies.